Mad-foley/the-cave/journals/scott_bustos.md

 Styled dark mode theme.
 We also deleted some features that were not in used.
 We added a websocket to our application as well.

 ## 03/07/2023
+Worked on fixing the console errors.
+We also did somemore css styling and looked our sql.

+## 3/08/2023
+Worked on CICD do get our website deployed.
+We also worked on the flake8 errors.

+## 3/09/2023
+Successfully deployed our application and finshed the project.
+We also did some debugging for our errors.